 I-130 Petition and Immigrant Visa in London

-If the US citizen is resident in the United Kingdom, the process of obtaining an immigrant visa for the alien spouse may be completed in the UK, without the involvement of the National Visa Center or a US-based office of the USCIS.
-This generally results in huge savings of time over the Stateside alternative.
-For a detailed description of the process, please see our article I Married an Alien, Get Us Out of Here: Immigrant Visas for Spouses of US Citizens Living in the United Kingdom.
+Until March 31, 2020 a US citizen residing in the United Kingdom was able to sponsor an alien spouse for an immigrant visa in a process that took place here in the UK.
+This avoided involvement of the National Visa Center or a US-based office of the USCIS and resulted in huge savings of time over the Stateside alternative.
+Unfortunately the UK-only option is now available only in extremely unusual circumstances.
+On that topic please see our website article I Married an Alien, Get Us Out of Here: Immigrant Visas for Spouses of US Citizens Living in the United Kingdom.